Ingo-Braun/TinyQ/README.md

     The Router is the heart of TinyQ. he is responsible for:

         - Routing messages from it`s own input queue to destination Routes.
         - Handling with destination Routes (Registration and Deletion)
         - Attaching to it self Publishers, Subscribers and Consumers

     On calling the StopRouter function all messages routing will stop, all attached Publishers, Subscribers and Consumers will stop

 ### Publisher

     The publisher is responsible for publishing messages to an Router using an RouteKey.
     When Publish is called it returns the publisher message id (string) and an ok flag (bool).
     If the Router is stopped the id will always be an **empty** string and ok will be **false**.

+### Dedicated Publisher

+    The Dedicated Publisher is similar to the Publisher.
+    Instead of publishing messages to the Router input it sends direct to the Route itself Dedicated Publishers allow a lower latency and more direct approach with the drawback of being Dedicated to one Route If the Router is stopped or the bonded Route closes the message id will always be an **empty** string and ok will be **false**.

 ### Consumer

     The consumer is the basic form of getting an message from it`s attached Route.
     When GetMessage is called the consumer wil try to retrieve an message for **200 ms**.
     If an message is retrieved than will return an Message (RouterMessage) and an ok flag (bool). and start the delivery timer.
     If it fails to retrieve an message will return nil,false.
     To confirm an message use it`s Ack  method passing the message.
     When confirming an message an flag (bool) will be returned indicating success on acknowledge

 ### Subscriber

     The Subscriber is an more elaborate way of getting messages.

-    The Subscriber works on an Callback basis. when an message is retrieved it invokes the callback

-    The callback function needs to have **both** **message *Messages.RouterMessage and Ack context.CancelFunc** as parameters
+    The Subscriber works on an Callback basis. when an message is retrieved it invokes the callback The callback function needs to have **both** **message *Messages.RouterMessage and Ack context.CancelFunc** as parameters

 ### Message

     The Message is the basic form of Routing message and it contains all the information necessary to pass information from the input Route to the destination Route.
     The message contents need to be an array of byte ([]byte).

-    The message Route is the Routing Key used to route the messages

-    **Warning DO NOT use the Ack function**
+    The message Route is the Routing Key used to route the messages **Warning DO NOT use the Ack function**